vishwchandole/QuPDF_Source_Code/README.md

-# QuPDF - PDF Viewer with AI Chat
+# QuPDF - Chat with any PDF for free

 QuPDF is a web application that allows users to view PDF documents and interact with an AI assistant to get summaries, ask questions, and receive answers based on the PDF content.